The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Theory

+\end{lemma} The proof of Lemma \ref{lPolyShort} requires showing that $\M(\zeta_\w)=\M_*$ for some $\w \geq 0$ entails $\1_d'\w=1$; see Appendix \ref{sup:proofs} for the proofs.
+Note that \eqref{eq:H} is geometrically the intersection of a finite number of halfspaces, that is, it is a H-representation of $\PP_*$.

+For the mathematical properties of the optimal design problem at hand, a key characteristic is the rank $s$ of $\A$, which we will call the ``problem rank''.
+In the following lemma, ``dimension'' of a subset of a vector space refers to the affine dimension of its affine hull. \begin{lemma} (a) The bounds for the problem rank are $m \leq s \leq \min(d,q)$; (b) The dimension of the set $\{\M(\zeta): \zeta \in \Upsilon\}$ of the information matrices of all designs supported on $\Upsilon$ is $s-1$; (c) The dimension of the polytope $\PP_*$ of optimal design weights is $t:=d-s$. \end{lemma}

-Specifically, the polytope $\PP_*$ is trivial ($t=0$), if and only if $d=s$, which is if and only if $\A$ has full column rank.
-Note also that Proposition \ref{prop:t} implies $t \leq d-m$ (because $s \geq m$).
-In particular, for the frequent case $d=m$, the polytope $\PP_*$ is trivial.
+A simple consequence of Lemma \ref{lMsm} is that the polytope $\PP_*$ is trivial ($t=0$), i.e., the optimal design is unique, if and only if $d=s$, which is if and only if $\A$ has full column rank.
+Note also that Lemma \ref{lMsm}, parts (a) and (c), imply $t \leq d-m$.
+It follows that for the case $d=m$ the polytope $\PP_*$ is trivial.

+Because the dimension of $\PP_*$ is $t < d$, $\PP_*$ belongs to some proper affine subspace of $\RR^d$.
+However, we can transform $\PP_*$ to a full-dimensional polytope $\TT^* \subset \RR^t$ that has the same geometric properties (the number and incidence of the faces of all dimensions, the distance between vertices and so on), as follows.